 I absolutely adore blondies, they are like brownies but they are not.
-They are much yummier which is a shocker because well what can be yummier than chocolate.
-Well blondies can be.
-They are so adaptable to any flavor, there are many a times when I am baking a blondie I add things to it as I like, some gems thrown in, may be some nuts, some raisins if I feel like, if I am missing my chocolate too much a handful of dark chocolate chips and it absorbs and welcomes all flavors.
-That ladies and gentleman is the greatness of a blondie.
+They are much yummier which is a shocker because well,what can be yummier than chocolate.
+Well blondies, especially almond blondies, definitely can be.
+They are so adaptable to any flavor, there are many a times when I am baking a blondie, I add things to it as I like, some gems thrown in, may be some nuts, some raisins if I feel like, and if I am missing my chocolate too much, a handful of dark chocolate chips and it absorbs and welcomes all flavors.
+That, ladies and gentlemen, is the greatness of a blondie!

 Then other day while I was talking to a friend of mine, she asked me if can share a blondie recipe since I don’t have it on my blog and I was like what?
-Are u serious ?
-This can’t be true and to my horror I saw that I really don’t have a blondie recipe on here, so I am posting my base and fav blondie recipe here.
+Are you serious ?
+This can’t be true and to my horror, I saw that I really don’t have a blondie recipe on here, so I am posting my base and favorite blondie recipe here.
 Brown butter (I swear it makes everything better) and almond blondies.

 Source – Adapted from Simply Recipes